the-engine-room/library/README.md

 # Engine Room Library

-# Updating Content
+## Editing the Microtasking Page

+The editable text in this page is stored available here: [/_posts/2015-12-07-microtasking.md](/_posts/2015-12-07-microtasking.md)
+Note that the section names (Definition, Examples, etc.) cannot change or the menu will cease to work.
+For help formatting Markdown, check the GitHub [Markdown Basics](https://help.github.com/articles/markdown-basics/)

+## Creating a New Page

-To add new pages, create a markdown (.md) file in the `_posts` directory with a filename matching `YYYY-MM-DD-title.md`.
-Add the required jekyll front-matter lines at the beginning.
+Create a markdown (.md) file in the `_posts` directory with a filename matching `YYYY-MM-DD-title.md`.
+Add the required jekyll front-matter lines at the beginning of each page.

 ``` markdown
 ---